 There are never more than 8 notes in a scale, so the 8 rows will always show the same note.
 For example, if the key note of the scale is F, the bottom row will always display the F note of the selected octave.

-Once pScale is enabled, only in-scale notes can be added with the matrix pads.
-The vertical navigation in the pianoroll is now octave by octave.
-This simpler interface garantees that no out-of-scale note can be added anymore.
+Once pScale is enabled, only in–scale notes can be added with the matrix pads.
+The vertical navigation in the piano roll is now octave by octave.
+This simpler interface garantees that no out of scale note can be added anymore.

-Tip Even with pScale set to 'ON', you can disable it for individual tracks in their secondary setting window.Press 2ND + Track and set 'pScale' to OFF
+Tip Even with pScale set to ON, you can disable it for individual tracks in their secondary setting window.Press 2ND + Track and set pScale to OFF.

-Tip Press 2ND + settings to enter REC settings.Rotate encoder ① to completely disable midi LEARN.
+Tip Press 2ND + settings to enter REC SETTINGS and Rotate encoder ① to completely disable NOTE LEARN.

 Also known as "Conditional Trigs" in the sequencing vocabulary, the math operations are conditions that you can add to individual events to modify their behavior.